Psoriatic arthritis can have a significant effect on a person’s life. However, timely and appropriate treatment can help reduce its impact.

 If these do not work, a person can try the following:

-Anyone who is experiencing depression, anxiety, or other mental health symptoms should speak to their doctor, as treatment may be available.
+Anyone who finds that PsA is affecting their mental health should speak to their doctor, as treatment may be available.

 A doctor might suggest: